AllenNeuralDynamics/aind-exaspim-soma-detection/README.md

 </blockquote>

 <br>
-Here is an example of calling the main routine to run the full inference pipeline.
+Here is an example of calling the main routine to run the full pipeline.

 ```python